BurntSushi/rfcs/text/0000-simd-redux.md

 A testing strategy would need to be employed, and that testing would need to account for all platforms supported.

-The only reason why it's so simple for us to provide this vendor independent API is because all this work has already been done for us by LLVM.
+The only reason why it's so (relatively) simple for us to provide this vendor independent API is because all this work has already been done for us by LLVM.

 # How We Teach This